deabes199/translation_app/README.md

 # translation_app

-A mobile application that allows users to translate text between different languages.
+A mobile application that allows users to translate text  in realtime between different languages.
 The app supports multiple languages and provides a seamless translation experience using various language models and The app is built using Flutter for cross-platform development.

 <<<<<<< HEAD